equinor/neqsim-native/README.md

 To test the executable:
 run neqsim.exe in the target directory.

+The shared libraries and header files can be integrated into third party C/C++ programs.

 ## Example
 In the folloing example we have established a TEG-process.